 Where to Cross Country Ski in NW Calgary

 Confederation Park Golf Course (3204 Collingwood Dr NW) has several loops suitable for beginner and intermediate cross country skiers.
 Park in the golf course parking lot when open, on 19th St NW, or at Canmore Park.
-In the evening, from late November to January, ski around the Lions’ Festival of Lights!
+In the evening, from late November to January, ski around the Christmas light displays at Lions’ Festival of Lights!
 Don’t forget your headlamp!
-The driving range is illuminated at night but most of the park is not.
+The driving range is illuminated at night but rest of the park is not.
+Note that there are several ski lessons throughout the week; the busiest times are Tuesday, Wednesday, and Thursday evenings from 4:30 pm – 7:15 pm.

 Canmore Park (2836 Canmore Rd NW) has one trackset loop with a hill and a few “bypasses” to make the loop shorter.
 We park by the tennis courts, ski the main loop, then cross 19 Street NW to ski at Confederation Golf Course.
 Watch for dogs near the parking lot as a lot of people bring their dogs to play here.